Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Introduction

 \section{Introduction}

-In classical planning, an agent must select a sequence of deterministic, durationless actions to transition from a known initial state to a desired goal state.
+In classical planning, an agent must select a sequence of deterministic, durationless actions to transition from a known initial state to a state that satisfies the desired goal condition.
 Planning assumes the agent has access to a model of the effects of its actions, which it uses to reason about potential plans.
-Usually this model takes the form of a PDDL description or finite-domain representation \cite{fox2003pddl2,helmert2009concise}, which specifies the preconditions and effects of each action, or is implicitly defined by a black-box simulator \cite{lipovetzky2015classical,jinnai2017learning} that the agent can query to generate state transitions.
+Usually this model takes the form of a PDDL description or finite-domain representation \cite{fox2003pddl2,helmert2009concise}, which specifies the preconditions and effects of each action.
+However, in black-box planning \cite{lipovetzky2015classical,jinnai2017learning}, the model is instead defined implicitly by a simulator that the agent can query to generate state transitions.

 In general, planning is hard: determining whether a plan exists to reach the goal is \textit{PSPACE}-complete \cite{bylander1994computational}.
 Heuristic search eases this computational burden by guiding the search towards promising solutions.
 Of course, heuristic search is only useful with a good heuristic.
 In classical planning, much work has gone into the development of domain-independent methods that automatically construct heuristics to exploit as much problem structure as possible from the formal PDDL problem description \cite{bonet2001planning,hoffmann2001ff,helmert2006fast,Helmert2009Landmarks,Helmert2014MergeandShrink,Pommerening2015FromNonNegative,Keyder2014ImprovingDelete,Domshlak2015RedBlack}.
-However, simulator-based black-box planners have no formal domain description to exploit, and are therefore limited to less-informed heuristics.
-This poses a problem because an informative heuristic is especially important for simulator-based planning, where querying the simulator can be computationally expensive.
+However, black-box planners have no formal domain description to exploit, and are therefore limited to less-informed heuristics.